bambora/checkout-opencart/README.md

 # Bambora Online Checkout - OpenCart

 ## Supported Magento OpenCart versions
- * The module is only tested on OpenCart 3.0
+ * The module is only tested on OpenCart 2.3.x and 3.0.x

 ## Supported Payment Gateways
  * Bambora Online Checkout